 Motivational enhancement therapy (MET): This is designed to help you commit to changing your behavior.
 It usually involves only two to four sessions, and your counselor will work with you more like a partner than an expert.
 It’s often used along with the other types of therapy.

-Medication: The FDA hasn’t approved any medicines to treat marijuana abuse, but studies are being done to see if ones used for sleep, anxiety, and other issues may help.
-If you have a psychological condition like anxiety or depression, treating it with medication may help you stop abusing marijuana.
+Medication: The FDA hasn’t approved any medicines to treat marijuana misuse, but studies are being done to see if ones used for sleep, anxiety, and other issues may help.
+If you have a psychological condition like anxiety or depression, treating it with medication may help you stop misusing marijuana.

 Your doctor can help you decide which treatments would be best for you.
 Learn about more treatment options for marijuana addiction.